hsemple/QGIS_Tutorials/source/terrain_mapping.rst

    :alt: Aspect

-4. Make a Layout of this map for submission.
+4. Make a professional layout of this map for submission.